Children and salvation

 2 Timothy 3:14-15 But as for you, continue in what you have learned and have become convinced of, because you know those from whom you learned it, and how from infancy you have known the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.

-When it comes to Scripture about children, David Egner shares these important words:
+When it comes to children’s Bible verses, David Egner shares these important words:

 The Lord Jesus became angry on only four occasions in the New Testament.
 Significantly, one of those times had to do with children.
 You remember the story.
 Some children wanted to come to Jesus, but the disciples refused to let them.
 We can probably understand why.
 The disciples were busy learning all Christ wanted them to know in their ministry as His followers.
 Besides, they also knew His time was very important, so they didn’t want to bother Him with interruptions by something as trivial as a group of children.